 Grandview - Letts is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, the citizens of Grandview - Letts rank slightly lower than the national average.
-13.27% of adults 25 and older in Grandview - Letts have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Grandview - Letts are slightly less educated than the national average of 21.84% for the average city or town: 13.27% of adults in Grandview - Letts have a bachelor's degree or advanced degree

 The per capita income in Grandview - Letts in 2022 was $33,342, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $133,368 for a family of four.
 However, Grandview - Letts contains both very wealthy and poor people as well.